 [IMAGE]

-Dense dune system with few scattered grasses (Panicum) and shrubs (Tamarix, Calligonum) and feral camels in the Rub al Khali (zonobiome III) in southern Oman (Photo: Breckle)
+Dense dune system with few scattered grasses (Panicum) and shrubs (Tamarix, Calligonum) and feral camels in the Rub al Khali (zonobiome III) in southern Oman (photo: Breckle)

 1 Climatic subzonobiomes

 Deserts together account for more than 35% of the Earth's solid surface.
 In the subtropical desert zone, in zonobiome III, there is no cold winter season, which is so characteristic of the arid areas of the temperate zone.